cesarpazguzman/platform2DUnity/README.md

 # gamePlatformsUnity
-A 2D videogame using Unity 5.2 (in progress) for PC.
+A 2D videogame using Unity 5.2 for PC (in progress).
 It's developed for a designer and a programmer.